 How to open a bank account in the UK

 All financial services companies in the UK need to verify customers' identity and address details to comply with legislation and provide a safe service for everyone.
 However, while UK banks usually require customers to provide address details showing a UK residence, some specialist services, like Wise or Revolut, can accept an international proof of address which may be more convenient for expats, non-residents and digital nomads.

-If you’re not yet in the UK, you’ll be able to use your proof of address from your country of residence, to open a Wise or Revolut account, and set up a GBP balance.
-That means you can get your account set up before you even move, to receive, hold, and spend GBP easily once you arrive in the UK.
+Use your proof of address from your country of residence, to get your account set up before you even move, to receive, hold, and spend GBP easily once you arrive in the UK.
+No ongoing fees to pay, with 40+ currencies for holding and exchange, and a Wise card for simple spending and withdrawals.

+How to open a bank account in the UK